HansZizold/Portfolio/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.

 - **Fully responsive design to ensure a smooth user experience on all devices and screen sizes.**
 - **Interactive UI elements built using vanilla JavaScript.**
 - **Optimized performance and efficient code following best coding practices.**
-- **SEO friendly with meta tags and meaningful structure.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>